matthewsanner/matthewsanner/README.md

-- 👋 Hi, I’m Matthew Sanner!
+- 👋 While I've got your attention- navigate to my GitHub [Portfolio list](https://github.com/stars/matthewsanner/lists/portfolio) to see a representative collection of my best work!

-- 🌴 I'm a software developer with a focus on APIs, automation, and workflow streamlining.
+- 🌴 I'm Matthew Sanner, a software developer with a focus on APIs, automation, and workflow streamlining.
 I'm proficient with many languages, libraries, frameworks, and databases, such as Javascript, Python, React, MongoDB, and Node.js.
 I'm available for limited freelance work so let me know if you need help with streamlining and automation, or if you need a new website!
-Check [my website](https://matthewsanner.com) for more information and my portfolio.
 I'm also seeking employment so please connect with me on [LinkedIn](https://www.linkedin.com/in/matthew-sanner2/)!

 - 📝 Flashy- a flashcard Node.js web app with full CRUD, authentication, authorization, sessions, and security using MongoDB and Express.js.
 Try out [the app](https://flashy-vgut.onrender.com/) and check out [the code](https://github.com/matthewsanner/flashcard-app).